 Why Paying Your Balance Multiple Times a Month Can Help Your Credit Score

-Paying your credit card more than once a month has the potential to help your credit score.
-But it's not because credit scoring models reward you for making multiple payments.
+Paying your credit card more than once a month has the potential to help your credit score because it reduces your overall credit utilization rate.
+Note that credit scoring models don't reward you for making multiple payments.
 In fact, the number of times you pay a credit card per month doesn't appear on your credit report at all.
-Instead, making multiple payments to your credit card bill reduces your overall credit utilization rate, which may positively impact your credit score.

 - Instead of waiting to pay your credit card bill on the due date, you bring the account balance down to $0 each week.